 How did you become involved in the station?

 Around 2010, Peter Barr knew I was hosting The Room for Luna Leederville and presented me with the opportunity of a lifetime: would I mind interviewing Tommy Wiseau over the phone from L.A. live on air?
 From that unforgettable moment, I wound up reviewing movies with Paul Grace for Movie Squad on Breakfast With Barr, which was a real treat to spend time with two outstanding gentlemen.
-Now Movie Squad is with Simon Miraudo and Caitlin Neinaber for Breakfast With Caitlin, so even though the players have changed, the time remains the same – Fridays 7:30am – and the talk is as entertaining as it ever was!
-More recently, I’ve started hosting overnights like Snooze Button, usually with Tom “T-Bone” Reynolds as a co-host, comingling our music tastes and our questionable banter.
+Now Movie Squad is me and Simon Miraudo – we first presented with Caitlin Neinaber for Breakfast With Caitlin from 2015-2018, and now we are with Taylah Strano on Breakfast With Taylah!
+So even though the players have changed, the time remains the same – Fridays 7:30am – and the movie chat is as fun as it ever was!

 If stuck on Mars, what five albums could you not go without?

 - Daryl Hall/John Oates – Abandoned Luncheonette

 - Tom Scharpling/Jon Wurster – The Best of The Best Show